Creating psychologically safe workplaces is critical for high-performing teams says facilitator and coach, Kylie Lewis

 For the individuals caught in the crossfire, the impacts are even worse, causing anxiety, depression and even loss of human life.

 Ask yourself, how safe is it in your business for you to tell leaders what they don’t want to hear?

 In times of turbulence and stress, it’s the quality of the relationships with our colleagues with whom we’ve built trust through vulnerable conversations, empathy, connection and care that get us through.

-Whether it’s during marketing campaign planning, ideas workshops or strategy development, an overwhelming 88% of our masterclass participants agreed that higher-performing teams produce more errors, not less, than underperforming ones.
+Whether it’s during marketing campaign planning, ideas workshops or strategy development, an overwhelming number of masterclass participants agreed that higher-performing teams produce more errors, not less, than underperforming ones.

 Because they were comfortable taking risks, making mistakes and getting things wrong.